greenwyrt/plover2CAT/docs/reference/rtf_support.md

 ## RTF/CRE export

 Plover2CAT will export a basic RTF/CRE as a data exchange file with other CAT software.
 The subset of flags for export and import is not the same, and consequently importing and then exporting an RTF/CRE file will not re-create the exact same file.
+See [exports](export.md) for supported RTF features.

 ## Supported flags